passiweinberger/nostradamIQ/datasets.md

-# A gathering of datasets to be included into the models and/or visualizations:
+# Gathering of datasets to be included into the models and/or visualizations:

-## Feel free to suggest other data sources that might be helpful to predict, or would just be nice to include in the visualization tool!
+### Feel free to suggest other data sources that might be helpful to predict, or would just be nice to include in the visualization tool!
 _______________________________________________________________________________________________________________________________

 ### Earthquakes history: